 - Any goods they supply to you as part of the service should be of acceptable quality too

 - Make sure you have a general idea of what you want changed or improved – collect photos from magazines or websites to give the builder or tradesman a clear idea of what you want

 - Work out your budget so that you don’t overspend

-- If you are planning to take out a loan, check out our loan comparison to see what banks are offering.
+- If you are planning to take out a loan, check out our loan Money Tool to see what banks are offering.
 Our loan calculator will help you see how much you could borrow and for how long

 Remember, deposits are usually non-refundable.
 If you pay a deposit and then change your mind about the product or service, the supplier or business may not have to return your deposit.

 - Make sure companies or individuals you deal with are well-established.
 If it’s a company, check that the company is registered with the Companies Registration Office or a member of a trade association.
 Check the company is on the Register of Builders and ask for their registration number.
 If you are looking to hire a tradesman for gas or electrical work, check that they are registered with the Registered Electrical Contractors Ireland (RECI) or Register of Gas Installers of Ireland (RGII).